kkraman02/docs_kkraman02_github/source/_posts/CreatingPostHexo.md

 ---
-title: Building Yocto for NXP
+title: Creating a Post in Hexo
 ---
 In this guide you will get to know how to build the Yocto for NXP products based on Scarthgap branch.